Eastern Counties Railway: Opening

 In 1835, a surveyor called Henry Sayer presented a plan for a new railway from London to York via Cambridge to London solicitors Dimes & Boyman.
 Together with John Clinton Robertson who was to become the first secretary of the ECR and engineers John Braithwaite it was concluded that this scheme was too optimistic and a scheme from London to Norwich via Colchester and Ipswich would be more viable.

 A tour of the key towns on the route followed where considerable opposition from landowners, from sections of the press and members of the public was encountered.
 Despite this the prospectus of the Grand Eastern Counties Railway was first prepared in 1834 by John Braithwaite.
-The bill was introduced into the House of Commons on 19 February 1836, and after a stormy passage (two rival schemes had also surfaced in the interim as well as continuing opposition from land owners), it was authorised by an Act of Parliament on 4 July 1836.
+The bill was introduced into the House of Commons on 19 February 1836, and after a stormy passage (two rival schemes had also surfaced in the interim as well as continuing opposition from land owners), it was authorised by an act of Parliament, the Eastern Counties Railway Act 1836 (6 & 7 Will.
+4. c. cvi) on 4 July 1836.

 Construction of the line began in late March 1837 and progress east of Stratford was relatively easy as the land was largely arable.
 Indeed, a good number of windmills had to be demolished in order to get the railway built.
 West of Stratford the line had to cross the unstable Bow Marshes and after that, the built-up nature of the area meant that the railway had to be built on expensive viaducts.

 The two-track railway opened on 20 June 1839 from a temporary terminus at Devonshire Street in Mile End, Middlesex, as far as Romford in Essex.
 On opening day, two trains topped and tailed by locomotives proceeded along the line watched by crowds of people.
 Guests of the company enjoyed a sumptuous banquet at Romford enlivened by the sound of cannon and the band of the Coldstream Guards.
 The strain of building the initial line and continuing disputes with landowners continued to take its toll on the company's finances.
 ECR backers in Norfolk and Suffolk were demanding work start in their area and the company was forced to go to Parliament to increase its capital, although this move was rejected.
 Later in 1839 shareholders decided a call for £3 per share should be made (in effect an additional payment by them) although this was reduced to £2 per share in January 1840 which released enough money for the ECR to continue construction.